 Assisting instructional staff with alignment of curriculum, instruction and assessment with state and local district learning goals: Along with Criterion 5, this criterion identifies key aspects of the principal's role as instructional leader tied to curriculum, instruction and assessment.
-Criterion 4 deals with the "what" and Criterion 5 deals with "how."
-The big idea of this criterion is reflected in an understanding of the power and importance of a guaranteed and attention to assuring "what" is taught not only aligns with standards and goals but is appropriately rigorous students being taught.
+Criterion 4 deals with the "what" big idea of this criterion is reflected in an understanding of the power and importance of a guaranteed and attention to assuring "what" is taught not only aligns with standards and goals but is appropriately rigorous students being taught.
 4.1 addresses what Marzano refers to as the "written" curriculum, 4.2 addresses the "taught" curriculum and 4.3 addresses the "assessed" curriculum.